 Driving in Japan

 With its well-maintained roads and gorgeous scenery, driving in Japan is a great option for any expat hoping to see more of the country.
 Luckily, getting a driver’s license is easy although, depending on the country that you come from, it may take some time and paperwork.

-If you are a national from a country with which Japan has an agreement, you need only to bring your license and a certified translation to a Japanese Driving Center.
+If you are a national from a country with which Japan has an agreement, you need only to bring your license and a certified Japanese translation to a Japanese Driving Center.
 You can get an official translation of your license through the Japan Automobile Federation (JAF).
-At the driving center, you will have a short interview and be issued a Japanese driving license.
-Countries with the agreement in place include the following:
+At the driving center you will have a short interview before being issued a Japanese driving license.
+The following countries have an agreement in place with Japan:

 Nationals from all other countries will need to take a written and practical driving exam.